LankanHawkeye/BEAR/README.md

 		Installation instructions: https://pypi.org/project/venn/

-2. Download the BEAR pipeline as a zipped file and unzip it to your machine.
+2. Download the BEAR pipeline as a zipped file (BEAR-master.zip) and unzip it to your machine.

+	unzip BEAR-master.zip

+3. Access the BEAR-master folder and run Install.sh.

-3. cd ./BEAR_CommandLine
+	cd ./BEAR-master

+	bash ./Install.sh

+	or

+	sudo ./Install.sh

 4. Place your own data to be processed in the following folder.

 	Foldername:  input_file